jaxdem.integrators#

 Advances the simulation state by one half-step before the force calculation using the Velocity Verlet scheme.

 A third-order Runge–Kutta scheme (SSPRK3) integrates the rigid-body angular momentum equations in the principal axis frame.
-The quaternion is updated based on the spiral leapfrog algorithm to implement a velocity verlet like version.
+The quaternion is updated with the spiral leapfrog algorithm to implement a Velocity Verlet-like method.

 • SPIRAL algorithm: